Tonomy-Foundation/Tonomy-ID-SDK/README.md

 It has four outputs:

 - **SDK**: `./src/sdk` The SDK which acts as the business logic in Tonomy ID wallet.
 This is the main output.
-- **API**: `./src/api` The API library used by integrators to interact with Tonomy ID users and to do single sign-on, share credentials and sign transactions.
+- **API**: `./src/api` The API library used by integrators to interact with Tonomy ID users and to do single sign-on, share credentials and sign transactions. (currently bundled in the SDK package but intended for external bundle later. see <https://github.com/Tonomy-Foundation/Tonomy-ID-SDK/pull/196#issuecomment-1497478858>)
-- **Bootstrap CLI**: `./src/cli/bootstrap` A script used to intialize the blockchain with the Tonomy Contracts and starting accounts.
+- **Bootstrap CLI**: `./src/cli/bootstrap` A script used to initialize the blockchain with the Tonomy Contracts and starting accounts.
 - **Apps CLI**: `./src/cli/apps` A CLI tool to create, update and delete Tonomy Apps.

 The SDK is written in typescript with jest to run tests.